Author Mark Bodger ACMA, ICit

 So how can CFO’s / Finance Leaders feel confident in their plans when change is the only constant?

-The key to thriving is business agility and in the age of COVID-19 this has taken the form of assessing your status quo, reforecasting, and implementing flexible budgets.
+The key to thriving is business agility and this has taken the form of assessing your status quo, reforecasting, and implementing flexible budgets.
 Agility is no longer a nice-to-have, it’s the cornerstone of modern business success.
 But achieving a responsive, dynamic organisation is easier said than done.

 Barriers to agility are often so entrenched that overcoming them can seem incredibly challenging, especially when compounded by static, manual planning.
 Relying on racked-and-stacked table reports is insufficient.
 Robust modelling software, enhanced with visualisation features, is needed.
 Ultimately, business agility is about having the right tools to efficiently manage and measure change quickly, accurately, and comprehensively.
 And most of that comes down to how you plan.
 What is needed can be referred to as “active planning.”